ClearScore: History

-In 2020 it launched a Dark Web Monitoring service called ClearScore Protect.
+In April 2020 it launched a Dark Web Monitoring service called ClearScore Protect.

-In 2021 the ClearScore Group launched a second app, called DriveScore, using cutting edge telematics technology to give drivers data on their driving performance so that they can save money on car insurance if they choose to share the data.
+In 2021 the ClearScore Group launched a second app using telematics technology to give drivers data on their driving performance so that they can save money on car insurance if they choose to share the data.

-In 2022, the ClearScore Group acquired Money Dashboard, a leading provider of open banking technology and opened a secondary UK technology and data science hub in Edinburgh.
+In 2022, the ClearScore Group acquired Money Dashboard, a provider of open banking technology and opened a secondary UK technology and data science hub in Edinburgh.

+In 2023, the ClearScore Group announced a partnership with illion in Australia.
+As part of the partnership, illion will be retiring its Credit Simple consumer proposition and Credit Simple users will be able to continue to access their credit scores and reports through the ClearScore app.

-Products and Services
+Products and services

+ClearScore provides credit scores and credit reports from credit bureaus Equifax (in the UK) and Experian (in South Africa and Australia).
 Most of ClearScore’s services are free to consumers.
-This includes credit scores and credit reports from credit bureaus Equifax (in the UK) and Experian (in South Africa and Australia).

-ClearScore offers personalised insights about credit scores and tips on how to improve them.

-ClearScore also presents tailored financial offers based on users’ individual credit ratings.
-The higher a user's credit score, the more likely they are to see credit card and loan offers.
-ClearScore brings exclusive offers that cannot be found elsewhere and users can often be pre-approved, helping improve certainty.

 ClearScore Protect provides dark web monitoring for users.

-ClearScore offers an ‘Affordability Score’, which uses Open Banking technology to help users understand what borrowing they can afford and 'Triple Lock’ giving users enhanced confidence when applying for credit.
+ClearScore offers an ‘Affordability Score’, characterized as guidance as to what a user can afford to borrow.

-New features have continued to be added to the ClearScore product, including ‘ClearSaver’, a new initiative to give users who connect their bank accounts via Open Banking, access to better rates on credit cards, loans and car finance.